It’s Alive! – Card Auction Game

 - Featuring Original Illustrations by RH Aidley

 More About the Game

 It’s Alive is available on the iOS app store and provides players with a very distinct board game experience.
+We all know now that CCG’s future will be sealed via the blockchain style card collecting games that have created a stir such as football fantasy game Sorare reviewed here and Gods Unchained reviewed here.
 Sadly, the game does not supadaptation connectivity features and makes use of a pass and play mechanic.
 Still, It’s Alive manages to be plenty of fun for players of a variety of ages –just like the boardgame actually does.
 So how well does this mobile adaptation stack up against the original, and if you had both, there is also a question of which is superior.
 Read on and find out in our review.

 It’s Alive!
 On iOS!
 A Mobile Adaptation Game Review

 Bringing a board game into the iOS is not unheard of, but if done right, it can fully capture the essence of the game and deliver an equally enjoyable game experience.
 In the case of It’s Alive! the merge is pretty decent –that is, if you are already a fan of the board game.
 Sadly, if this is going to be your first entry to the game, then the app version might feel a little underwhelming, if not outright disappointing.
 Of course, the game is obviously designed for players who have already tried the physical copy, so that’s a not such a big problem for the app.